Confidentiality, Integrity, Availability

-- We are always ready to respond to security incidents.
+- We are always ready to respond to integrity and security incidents.

-- Our staff is trained in security and respect our best practices.
+- Our staff is continually trained in security and enforce our best practices.

-- We implement a business continuity plan, in order to remain available at any moment.
+- We implement a business continuity plan, in order to remain available at all times.

 How do you ensure the Confidentiality and Integrity of our information is kept intact?